Benedicta-107/campaign_analysis/README.md

 Project Overview

-A startup company facing funding constraints, needed to determine which single marketing campaign to continue running in order to maximize customer acquisition and profit margin.
+A startup company facing funding constraints needed to determine which single marketing campaign to continue running in order to maximise customer acquisition and profit margin.

-As the company’s new Data Analyst, I analyzed historical order data to evaluate the performance of all campaigns and recommended the one campaign that should remain active.
+As the company’s new Data Analyst, I analysed historical order data to evaluate the performance of all campaigns and recommended the one campaign that should remain active.

 Tools & Technologies
-	•	Python 🐍
+	•	Python
 	•	Libraries: pandas, numpy, matplotlib
 	•	Google Colab for analysis
 	•	GitHub for version control and project sharing